-- Safety Limit 1 If the freeze time reaches 35 minutes, the control board automatically initiates a harvest cycle.
-If 6 consecutive 35-minute freeze cycles occur, the ice machine stops Firmware 5.009 or earlier - If the freeze time reaches 60 minutes, the control board automatically initiates a harvest cycle.
-If 6 consecutive 60 minute freeze cycles occur, the ice machine stops - Safety Limit 2 If the harvest time reaches 7 minutes, the control board will start a water thaw cycle and automatically return the ice machine to the freeze cycle.
-After 3 consecutive long harvest cycles the ice machine stops.
+- Safety Limit 1 If the freeze time reaches 60 minutes, the control board automatically initiates a harvest cycle.
+If 6 consecutive 60-minute freeze cycles occur, the ice machine stops - Safety Limit 2 If the harvest time reaches 3.5 minutes, the control board automatically returns the ice machine to the freeze cycle.
+If 500 consecutive 3.5 minute harvest cycles occur, the ice machine stops.